alphagov/govuk-synthetic-test-app/README.md

 ## How to use this app

-Navigate to the test app url on your browser and set the status parameter as the status response you want, e.g. <test app url>?status=200
+Navigate to the test app url on your browser and set the status parameter as the status response you want (e.g. `<test app url>?status=200`)

 ## Run the app locally